 My wife loves the Mercedes (i'm no dummy) as it has a calm and strong demeanor with "giddy-up and go" when needed.
 A better cross country GT cruiser for sure.
 The Mercedes was over twice the price and it shows.
 But the sexy German tank also drinks 3 times more gasoline.
 And getting the soft top up or down?
 No contest.

 To drive?
 Pushing a small sporting Pininfarina roadster to within 8 tenths of its limits around town is pure boyhood joy.
-Grab that wheel and feel... everything.
+Much closer to a Lotus Elise in it's drive ethos.
+Grab the wheel toss the car and feel.... everything.

 A cool looking sports car by any measure.